Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Introduction

+In this paper, we consider the face-width of Pfaffian braces on surfaces.
+By using the tri-sum operations of Pfaffian braces in an extensive sense, in Section 2 we mainly show that Pfaffian brace embedded on a surface with positive genus has the face-width at most 3.
+It is natural to ask whether Pfaffian bricks have this property.
+In the end of this paper we give a negative answer to this question via non-bipartite polyhex graphs.

+In Section 3, applying Robertson et al. and McCuaig's constructions of Pfaffian braces \cite{RST,WM}, we obtained detailed structure properties of Pfaffian cubic braces, which are useful for characterizing of Pfaffian polyhex graphs.

-A {\em polyhex graph} is a cubic graph celluarly embedded on a surface such that every face is bounded by a hexagon (a cycle of length six).
-By Euler's formula, we can see that the surface could be only the torus and the Klein bottle.
-Note that bipartite polyhex graphs are braces \cite{YZ} and non-bipartitie polyhex graphs with large face-width, which are cyclically 4-edge-connected \cite{QYZ}, are bricks since a cyclically 4-edge-connected cubic graph is bi-critical \cite{LP}.
-The polyhex graphs have been considered as surface tilings \cite{Neg,T91}.
-A detailed classification of cubic polyhex graphs was presented by Thomassen \cite{T91}.
-Polyhex graphs are also considered as an extension of fullerene graphs on other surfaces \cite{DFRR}, which have extensively applications in chemistry and material science \cite{KI,KMP}.
-The count of perfect matchings of polyhex graphs on the torus has been extensively investigated by using transfer matrix \cite{Klein,GC}.
+A {\em polyhex graph} is a cubic graph cellularly embedded on a surface such that every face is bounded by a hexagon.
+By Euler's formula, the surface could be only the torus and the Klein bottle.
+It is known that a bipartite polyhex graph is cubic brace \cite{YZ}.
+Polyhex graphs have been considered as surface tilings \cite{Neg,T91}.
+A detailed classification of polyhex graphs was given by Thomassen \cite{T91}.
+Polyhex graphs are also considered as a possible generalization of fullerenes \cite{DFRR} in chemistry and material science \cite{KI,KMP}.
 P.E.
-John tried to use Pfaffian method \cite{J}.
+John \cite{J} tried using the Pfaffian method to enumerate the perfect matchings of polyhex graphs on torus.
 However, not all polyhex graphs on torus are Pfaffian.

-Here, we present a complete characterization for Pfaffian polyhex graphs on surfaces.
+In Section 4, we give the construction of polyhex graphs and determine which polyhex graphs have face-width 2.
+In Section 5, we completely characterize Pfaffian polyhex graphs.
+We show that a bipartite polyhex graph is Pfaffian if and only if it is planar or is isomorphic to the Heawood graph, and all non-bipartite polyhex graphs are Pfaffian.